taikonauten/linters-phpcs/README.md

 <p>&nbsp;</p>

-This package provides the phpcs-psr2 configuration used at [Taikonauten](https://taikonauten.com).
+This package provides the phpcs configuration used at [Taikonauten](https://taikonauten.com).

 ## Installation